-*Some of the links in this post are affiliate links, which means I may receive a commission if you choose to purchase after clicking them.
+*Some of the links in this post are affiliate links, which means I may receive a commission if you choose to purchase after clicking them (at no extra cost to you!).

-So Christmas is approaching and you’re scrambling to find the perfect gift for that one Black Sheep in your life who travels around the world, laptop in tow, supposedly working?
+It doesn’t have to be Christmas time for you to be scrambling to find the perfect gift for that one Black Sheep in your life who travels around the world, laptop in tow and is supposedly working?
+You, know the one!
 You, my friend, are looking for digital nomad gift ideas.

 - Getting Wi-Fi